Karl Rosenkranz

 Johann Karl Friedrich Rosenkranz (/de/; April 23, 1805 – July 14, 1879) was a German philosopher and pedagogue.

 Life

-Born in Magdeburg, he read philosophy at Berlin, Halle and the University of Königsberg, devoting himself mainly to the doctrines of Hegel and Schleiermacher.
-After holding the chair of philosophy at Halle for two years, he became, in 1833, a professor at Königsberg.
-In his last years he was blind.
+Born in Magdeburg, he read philosophy at Berlin, Halle and Heidelberg, devoting himself mainly to the doctrines of Hegel and Schleiermacher.
+After holding the chair of philosophy at Halle for two years, he became, in 1833, a professor at the University of Königsberg.
+In his last years, he was blind.